intel/AiCSD/docs_src/getting-started/install-prereqs.md

     * Using Admin Powershell on OEM Device, run the `WSL_Port_Setup_Script.ps1` powershell script.

     !!!
 Note
-        To remove the port forwarding rules, run the `WSL_Port_Removal_Script.ps1` powershell script.
+        To remove the port forwarding rules, using Admin Powershell, run the `WSL_Port_Removal_Script.ps1` powershell script.

 ## Setup Ubuntu for Linux OEM or Gateway System